kaloseia/morphe/README.md

 Denoted by the `fields:` key, the model fields are specified as a uniquely named key (example: `Street:`) and the finer-grained field configuration.

+Each field has exactly one type.

+Each field may have a list of unconstrained, lower, snake-case (*Example:* "immutable_identifier") attributes.
+Attributes may be required by specific Diasmos modules, but have no inherent meaning to the Dia specification itself.

 #### Atomic Types

 * `UUID`: A RFC-4122 compatible UUID string.